manishkumarTataElxsi/Reinforcement-Learning/Notes.md

 *
 ## 2 Multi-arm Bandits
 *  Solution methods for the special of the reinforcement learning problem in which there is only a single state, called bandit problems
+*  Reinforcement learning is different from other types of learning because it uses training information that evaluates the actions taken rather than instructs by giving correct actions.
+That's why we need for active exploration, for an explicit trial-and-error search for good behavior.
+*  Purely **evaluative feedback** indicates how good the action taken is, but not whether it is the best or the worst action possible.
+Evaluative feedback is the basis of methods for function optimization, including evolutionary methods.
+*  Purely **instructive feedback**, on the other hand, indicates the correct action to take, independently of the action actually taken.
+This kind of feedback is the basis of supervised learning, which includes large parts of pattern classification, artificial neural networks, and system identification.
+*  In their pure forms, these two kinds of feedback are quite distinct: evaluative feedback depends entirely on the action taken, whereas instructive feedback is independent of the action taken.
+* There are also interesting intermediate cases in which evaluation and instruction blend together.
+* The evaluative aspect of reinforcement learning in a simplified setting, one that does not involve learning to act in more than one situation.

 ### 2.1 An n-Armed Bandit Problem
 ### 2.2 Action-Value Methods
 ### 2.3 Incremental Implementation